sindresorhus/got/documentation/9-hooks.md

 > - When using the Stream API, this hook is ignored.

 **Note:**
 > - Calling the `retryWithMergedOptions` function will trigger `beforeRetry` hooks.
-If the retry is successful, all remaining `afterResponse` hooks will be called.
+By default, remaining `afterResponse` hooks are removed to prevent duplicate execution.
+To preserve remaining hooks on retry, set `preserveHooks: true` in the options passed to `retryWithMergedOptions`.
 In case of an error, `beforeRetry` hooks will be called instead.
 Meanwhile the `init`, `beforeRequest` , `beforeRedirect` as well as already executed `afterResponse` hooks will be skipped.

+**Note:**
+> - To preserve remaining `afterResponse` hooks after calling `retryWithMergedOptions`, set `preserveHooks: true` in the options passed to `retryWithMergedOptions`.
+This is useful when you want hooks to run on retried requests.

+**Warning:**
+> - Be cautious when using `preserveHooks: true`.
+If a hook unconditionally calls `retryWithMergedOptions` with `preserveHooks: true`, it will create an infinite retry loop.
+Always ensure hooks have proper conditional logic to avoid infinite retries.

 ```js
 import got from 'got';